Nukit FilterBoxBuilder

 What the license covers

-This applies to the builder itself, the documentation on this page, and the output you generate with it: the cut sheets, DXF and SVG files, 3D models, and the boxes you make from them.
-You are free to use all of it, including for commercial purposes, with no account, fee, or permission needed.
+The designs and output, meaning the cut sheets, DXF and SVG files, 3D models, and the boxes you make from them, along with the documentation on this page, are CC BY-SA 4.0.
+For nearly everyone, who just wants to build boxes, this is the part that matters: you are free to use all of it, including for commercial purposes, with no account, fee, or permission needed.

 What you can do